db1858927/VisualAnalytics/README.md

 # VisualAnalytics Tool for Air Quality Index

+## Prerequisites

+Before you begin, make sure you have the following prerequisites in place:

+NodeJS: The frontend node of our application is completely based on a NodeJS development server; therefore, if you don't have the last version of NodeJS installed, you can download it from the official website, based on your operating system.

 ## Installation and Launch

 For installing and launching the application, make sure you execute the following procedure: